WalterSmuts/easyfft/README.md

 ### Real Signal Example:
 See [realfft module] level documentation.

-### Possible future plans
-Currently I don't see any reason why the same API (minus the compile time size checks) cannot be implementable on slices.
-This seems like a much nicer API to work with and AFAICT does not depend on the types to be arrays.
-If this is the case I'd implement the same API on slices and rename this crate to `easyfft`.

 #### Footnotes
 [^panic]: While this could be true in theory, in practice it most probably is not.
 Currently you can create a `RealDft` struct and mutate it using the `DerefMut`